SpringRole verifies IDs like Aadhaar and Voter ID via WhatsApp; Privacy and legal concerns

 SpringVerify uses a WhatsApp business account — the account is unverified as of now — with automated responses to engage with users.
 We have reached out to WhatsApp to know if this service complies with their terms of use and will update when we hear from them.

-Users have to send a a photo of a Photo ID to the SpringVerify number.
-The service then extracts information from the IDs using a third-party API to run optical character recognition (OCR) on the photos of IDs and to extract the information.
+Users have to send a photo/scan of an ID to the SpringVerify number.
+The service then extracts information from the IDs using a third-party API to run optical character recognition (OCR) on the sent photo/scan to extract the information.
 It then verifies the data extracted against 4 government databases — UIDAI, NSDL, Electoral Roll, and Sarathi — using four third-party APIs.
 At least one of the APIs used to compare submitted data with government database is from Khosla Labs, Suresh told us.
-The service also asks for the submission of a photograph to run facial recognition on the IDs against the photograph using another API.
+The service also asks for the submission of a photograph to run facial verification on the IDs using another API.
 A ‘Court Check’ service is also available to see if there are any court cases pending against users in India.

 MediaNama tested this tool using IDs available on the internet to verify a PAN card, Voter ID, and Aadhaar card (screenshots below).
 After the verification, a PDF report is sent to the user.